aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/quickstart/_index.md

 ## Install the SDK of your choice

-Using an SDK (API client) is the quickest way to speed up the development.
+Using an SDK is the quickest way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check [Available SDKs](/words/available-sdks/) article to learn how to add an SDK to your project.

 ## Make an API request from the SDK of your choice